yuanmz9432/focason-cloud-starter/focason-service-registry/README.md

 # Focason Service Registry

-The Eureka Discovery Server is a fundamental component of the Focason Cloud microservice architecture.
+The Service Registry is a fundamental component of the Focason Cloud microservice architecture by Eureka.
 It provides a central registry where client services (producers) can register themselves, and other services (consumers) can discover them for dynamic, load-balanced communication.